maixnor/wu-quartz/content/semester 3/P1 Psychology 1.md

 	- until 11.11.2024
 - 50% final exam
 	- multiple choice + open-ended questions
+		- 12 questions in total - different points each
+		- enough time to think - if you're done leave
+			- people are more likely to change something correct
 		- open-ended
 			- keep it short - wrong information within correct information will deduct points
 			- special keywords are important
 				- e.g. [[Correlation vs Causation#Reasons for Correlation]]
+			- questions sorted by lecture - reasons from different lectures still applicable
+		- multiple-choice
+			- ordering assignments
+			- classic multiple-choice (one per lecture, less writing intensive)
 	- does not have to be positive on it's own, just overall percentage >50%